 Those three words are rarely found on the vaccines and pills that Africans so desperately need.
-What can be done
+What can be done to change that, and to promote locally manufactured medication?

 MADE IN AFRICA